Penalized and Decentralized Contextual Bandit Learning for WLAN Channel Allocation with Contention-Driven Feature Extraction: Introduction

-The main contributions of this study are summarized as follows: \begin{itemize} \item The existing studies on decentralized WLAN channel allocation schemes based on multi-agent MAB learning\cite{compare_wlan_2019,compare_wlan_2020} assume that APs can only leverage the feedback from the system, i.e., their own rewards.
-By contrast, we assume that prior information, i.e., the channels of the neighboring APs, can be leveraged in addition to the feedback.
-We verify the effectiveness of such prior information for selfish MAB-based WLAN channel allocation in terms of system throughput.
-To this end, focusing on the fact that the communication quality in WLANs depends heavily on the contention graph\cite{csrange1}, we propose a CDFE to improve system throughput. \item In CDFE, the features corresponding to the adjacencies of the contention graph are designed based on the channels of the neighboring APs.
-This allows the linear CMAB algorithm to learn individual parameters corresponding to each AP's traffic condition, thereby forming channel allocation strategies in view of such conditions.
-It should be noted that \cite{compare_wlan_2019} assumes that the traffic is identical for all APs.
-It is also worth noting that in \cite{compare_wlan_2020}, not only APs but also STAs are learned as agents to distribute the traffic, thereby not addressing the traffic condition-wise channel allocation. \item In the context of the WLAN channel allocation, the concern is that decentralized and selfish learning does not necessarily converge, i.e., cycles of channel allocations continue.
-Motivated by this, we propose P-JLinUCB, which applies a discount parameter to rewards for specific actions.
+The main contributions of this study are summarized as follows: \begin{itemize} \item We propose a CMAB-based decentralized WLAN channel exploration framework that estimates \textit{disentangled channel rewards with respect to each neighboring AP}, which is robust against channel adjustments of the neighboring APs and the presence of unexplored channels.
+This is achieved by leveraging the neighboring APs' occupied channels as prior information (i.e., context).
+The proposed framework is in stark contrast to the existing studies on MAB-based decentralized WLAN channel allocation schemes\cite{compare_wlan_2019,compare_wlan_2020}, which leveraged only channel rewards without context and lacked the perspective of the aforementioned AP-wise disentanglement of rewards.

+\item To realize the above disentangled channel reward estimation, we propose a feature extraction scheme for linear CMAB learning, named CDFE.
+CDFE allows the linear CMAB algorithm to learn individual parameters representing each AP's impact on the channel reward (e.g., traffic condition), thereby forming channel allocation strategies in view of such conditions.
+The key technique of CDFE is to leverage the selected channels of neighboring APs as contexts and design feature vectors corresponding to the adjacencies of the contention graph.

+\item One concern is that decentralized and selfish learning does not necessarily converge, i.e., cycles of channel allocations continue.
+To this end, we propose P-JLinUCB, which applies a discount parameter to rewards for specific actions.
 In P-JLinUCB, to reflect the impact of the discounted reward on the learning model, we add a penalty term to the feature vector.
-These schemes allow the cycle to be stopped without significantly degrading its performance.
+These schemes allow the convergence probability of channel allocation to be increased without significantly degrading the performance.
 We highlight that this framework can also be applied to the case of incorporating penalties into general linear CMAB problems. \end{itemize}

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we describe the CMAB problem and LinUCB as a supplement to this study.
 In Section~\ref{sec:system_model}, we present our system model and problem formulation.
 In Section~\ref{sec:propose}, we present a decentralized channel allocation method based on LinUCB with penalties and a feature extraction method for that purpose.
 In Section~\ref{sec:evaluate}, we perform numerical evaluations of the proposed channel allocation method.
 In Section~\ref{sec:conclusion}, we conclude this study.